5847 River Walk Circle, Newburgh, IN 47630

 Message From Coordinator

-It took a year to get the old, outdated Lunascan site taken down, so we have had two sites running simultaneosly.
+It took over 18 months to get the old, outdated Lunascan site taken down, so we had two sites running simultaneously for a while.
 And unbeknownst to me a lot of the images to the new site were incorrectly linked from the old site, so we "lost" them temporarily.
 We just recently moved our new site to a private server and fixed a lot of the pages and links.
 The most important ones being the nearside and farside directories.

 If you have been reading the reports of the Lunar Reconnaissance Orbiter team the last few years you know very well that anything of interest found in the LRO images has been played to the hilt to continually support and promote the NASA effort and future programs.
 They haven't missed anything.
 At least not until we discovered the structures (natural or artificial) on the lunar Far Side at Paracelsus C!
 Not only are reports conspicuously absent, but NASA contacts we have successfully used throughout the years have not even acknowledged receiving our paper or passed on comments of any kind.
 So far, 930 scientists and other researchers have read our paper and over 20,749 people have seen the analysis video.
 This tells us that Paracelsus C has struck a nerve at NASA and it is imperative that we continue to look more for even more compelling artifacts on the moon, especially the back side.